Planned medical treatment abroad

 - In case of an emergency treatment, the attending physician will communicate directly with the Estonian Health Insurance Fund.

-1. Apply for prior authorization from EHIF to cover necessary medical expenses in a medical institution of an EU member state or Norway, Switzerland, Iceland, Liechtenstein.
-This option is intended for those insured persons who have medical indication to receive a health care services that are also provided in Estonia, but cannot be provided to the patient during a medically justified period of time.
-EHIF bases its decision to grant or refuse authorization on the decision of medical council.
-The council consists of at least two medical specialists, one of whom is the patient's attending physician (not a family physician).
+This option is intended for those insured persons who have medical indication to receive a health care service that is also provided in Estonia, but cannot be provided to the patient during a medically justified period of time.
+This option is a non-monetary benefit.
+Required documents: